User-generated content strategies: why customers are your best marketers

 Loox for photo reviews

-Stamped.io for extensive UGC
+Stamped.io for comprehensive UGC

-Trustpilot for building reliability
+Trustpilot for building trustworthiness

-Measuring success: UGC analytics
+Measuring success: UGC-analytics

 Quantitative metrics